rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `notification`: (Optional) Nested block defining notifications on the job workflow.
 The structure of this nested block is described below.

+* `option`: (Optional) Nested block defining an option a user may set when executing this job.
+A job may have any number of options.
+The structure of this nested block is described below.

 `option` blocks have the following structure: